Why is Color Knowledge Important in Photography?

 Monitor calibration – cure all?

-The above are just some of the most simple issues with color management, and most seasoned photographers should have a good quality calibrated monitor to deal with them.
+The above are just some of the most simple issues with color management, and most professional photographers should have a good quality calibrated monitor to deal with them.
 So is a good monitor and calibration going to solve all your issues with printing?
-Sadly no
+Sadly no.

 Get 5 Pro Tips to Have the Best Newborn and Pregnancy Photos Ever